SpeechColab/Leaderboard/HOW_TO_SUBMIT.md

   - MINI
   - SPEECHIO_ASR_ZH00000
 ```

-some important fields here:
+where:

-`date`: benchmark request date
+* `date`: benchmark request date
-`model`: which model you want to benchmark
+* `model`: model key, specifying which model you want to benchmark
-`test_sets`: which test sets you want to benchmark with
+* `test_sets`: test set id list, which test sets you want to benchmark with
-`email`: a list of email addresses to receive benchmark results
+* `email`: a list of email addresses to receive benchmark results

 to lookup model id and test_sets id, refer to section 2 & section 3 [here](README.md)